 Mini Guide to Hungerford, Berkshire - the home of the first Roxtons store.

 Whether you’re after cutting edge cool or a taste of real rural life, you’ll find it all in Hungerford.
-Whilst it may be an historic town renowned for its antique shops, in recent years Hungerford has experienced an injection of country cool and now has a vibrant ‘rural meets town’ vibe; in fact, local estate agent Knight Frank reports that 30% of its residential sales are to families escaping London life..
+Whilst it may be an historic town renowned for its antique shops, in recent years Hungerford has experienced an injection of country cool and now has a vibrant ‘rural meets town’ vibe; in fact, local estate agent Knight Frank reports that 30% of its residential sales are to families escaping London life.

 Roxtons and Independent Retail in Hungerford

-Around the corner, you’ll find yourself at Hungerford’s newest retail destination - Barrs Yard, a collection of quality independent businesses all offering something contemporary and unique.
+Slightly out of town, you’ll find yourself at Hungerford’s newest retail destination - Barrs Yard, a collection of quality independent businesses all offering something contemporary and unique.

 GrapeSmith is Hungerford’s much-loved independent wine merchants; whether you like to quaff, savour or find something for your cellar, Barney is the man to ask.
 Cricket Fine Art is an outpost of the gallery of the same name in Chelsea, boasting wonderful contemporary art and sculpture that’s hard to resist.
 Jax Jeans is recognised as the top go-to destination for premium denim.
 If you’re a garden lover then you’ve got Wendy Lewis, a talented florist who also sells a collection of carefully chosen seasonal plants.
 Garden Art is one of the country’s leading suppliers of garden antiques and contemporary garden furniture.

 Food lovers are very well catered for in Hungerford, with a weekly market and a wonderful new butcher, Christian Alba, on the High Street.
 Christian prides himself on supporting the English farmer, offering only British meat, free-range when possible.
+Next door is The Funghi Club - purveyor of the most delicious French fare.

 When it comes to country pubs, Hungerford is surrounded by some of the best.